ELIXIR-Belgium/rdm-guide/pages/file_formats.md

 **Considerations before choosing a file format**
 * The format of raw and processed data files could depend on the instrument or the software that generates the data.
 * Some data repositories could require specific file formats.
 In this case, information about the accepted formats can be found on the repository’s webpage.
-* It is good practise to use open or recommended formats when possible.
+* It is good practice to use open or recommended formats when possible.

 **Recommended file formats can be found via**
 * DANS, [File formats](https://dans.knaw.nl/en/about/services/easy/information-about-depositing-data/before-depositing/file-formats).